rng-guy/NFSMWBartender/APPENDIX.md

 * To disable this entire feature set and its fixes, delete all its configuration files.

+* As long as this feature set isn't disabled, all its fixes apply automatically.

 * The Heat-level reset fix is incompatible with the `HeatLevelOverride` feature of the [NFSMW ExtraOptions](https://github.com/ExOptsTeam/NFSMWExOpts/releases) mod by ExOptsTeam.
 To disable this ExtraOptions feature, edit its `NFSMWExtraOptionsSettings.ini` configuration file.
 If you do this, you can still change the maximum available Heat level with VltEd: The `0xe8c24416` parameter of a given `race_bin_XY` VltEd node determines the maximum Heat level (1-10) at Blacklist rival #XY.

 * If you don't install the optional missing textures (`FixMissingTextures.end`), then the game won't display a number next to Heat gauges in menus for cars with Heat levels > 5.
 Whether you install these textures doesn't affect the Heat-level reset fix in any way.